verhas/pyama/README.md

 * [line skipper](./doc/lineskipper.md) can remove certain lines from the segment making it possible to exclude certain lines from snippets.

+* [python snippet](./doc/pysnippet.md) can execute small Python scrip snippets that are embedded into the source code.

 ## More documentation

 If you have the segment handlers and can run python code and you are satisfied then